All New Touch Menu.

 Quick & Easy Set Up

 Featuring native support for most makes and models of digital organs, MIDI Learn offers a quick and easy set up for your console without needing to know any complex MIDI settings.
 If you’re playing on a theatre organ, MIDI Learn will even set up second-touch automatically.
 If your console features MIDI output then it can play Hauptwerk already when connected to a computer and audio/MIDI interface.
 Spend less time configuring and more time playing.

 Core Audio & ASIO

 Hauptwerk supports up to 32-bit 96kHz audio sample resolution, Apple’s Core Audio, and Steinberg’s VST and ASIO technology – the standards for professional audio, low latency and high performance.

 Hauptwerk can also use Windows Direct Sound drivers, however for best performance ASIO drivers are the recommended choice when running Hauptwerk on Windows.

 Audio Unit & VST Plug-in Links

-A new way to connect to your host.
+An easy way to connect to your DAW host.

 The Hauptwerk AU/VST plug-in link changes the way you can use a highly optimized virtual instrument with your host program.
 Traditional VSTi instruments are limited in the amount of performance they can achieve when running within a Digital Audio Workstation’s own platform.
 To remove this limitation Hauptwerk itself runs outside of your AU/VST host as a stand-alone application and instead connects through the ‘Hauptwerk AU/VST Link’ in your sequencer providing a bi-directional bridge for MIDI routing as well as audio routing.